 A company is considered 'large', and requires an auditor if the company exceeds any two of the following:

 An annual return is required to be produced, signed by the directors, presented at the shareholder meeting for approval and submitted to the Commercial Court.

 French business law has a high level of transparency, with the majority of accounting and reporting documents submitted to the Commercial Court being available for public inspection on request.

 The filing of annual accounts is compulsory for French limited liability companies and partnerships.
 The filing of a company's annual accounts is done at the Registry of the Commercial Court and comprise of a balance sheet, income statement and notes.

 We can supply a copy of the complete records filed with Registre du Commerce et des Sociétés, this includes all documents available on the French company.

 This is a comprehensive record of a French company and consists of a Kbis extract, history of amendments on the RCS entry, Articles of Association and the latest annual accounts filed, within the last two years.

-Please complete our enquiry form so we can assist with your company documents requirements:
+Please complete our enquiry/ask form alongside so we can assist with your company documents requirements: